 This guide explains how to use the review spreadsheet to troubleshoot the import process.
-It is intended for general users.
+It is intended for advanced users.

-During the import process, aACE verifies the source file by validating each field of every record against the relevant value requirements.
-If any field in a record fails the validation, aACE adds a note to the end of the record, then continues checking the remaining records.
+During the import process, aACE verifies the source file by validating each field of every record against any relevant value requirements.
+If a field in a record fails this validation, aACE notes the discrepancy and continues checking the remaining records.

 Then aACE displays a dialog reporting any issues: